-This year we implemented our new corporate Customer Satisfaction (CSAT) metric approach, which involves surveying customers quarterly via an independent panel asking how satisfied they are with the services receive by the business.
-The new corporate CSAT metric measures customer satisfaction across all our brands with an indexed score provided for Energy Queensland.
-This year our CSAT recorded a score of 72.2/100, above our target (69/100) and stretch target (70/100).
+Our Customer Satisfaction (CSAT) measurement program, which involves surveying customers quarterly via an independent panel asking how satisfied they are with the network services received, provides us with an opportunity to track trends in our customers' sentiment, benchmarked against a range of other energy and non-energy related service providers.
+This year our Energex CSAT recorded a score of 71.6/100, above our target (69/100) and stretch target (70/100).
 Importantly, the key CSAT drivers tracked indicate that as mentioned previously in this report our customers are generally satisfied that we 'provides a reliable power supply' and in our ability to 'deliver work in a timely manner' our top scoring key drivers, but that we have further progress to make in our drive to be 'customer focused' and 'understand my [our customers'] needs'.

 As our interactions and research indicates, expectations around the customer experience are generally increasing, especially around handling their enquiries in a timely manner and in regard to information and notifications on issues such as power outages.
-Many see outage updates and restoration times as important as preventing the initial outage, a fact highlighted through the 2022 Queensland Household Energy Survey16 results, where 62% of respondents indicated they were satisfied with the time taken to restore electricity to their home after an outage, but only 38% satisfied with the communications around the outage.
+Many see outage updates and restoration times as important as preventing the initial outage, a fact highlighted through the 2023 Queensland Household Energy Survey results, where 61% of south-east Queensland respondents, who had experienced a power outage in the six months prior to the survey (37%), indicated they were satisfied with the time taken to restore electricity to their home following the outage, but only 39% satisfied with the communications around the outage, highlighting room for improvement in our power outrage communications.